Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Model-Level Evaluation

-Both responses are fluent and historically plausible, and describe a professional path commonly associated with parental expectations in the period.
-However, only the clean response is factually correct.
-A reader without domain knowledge would have no signal of incorrectness.
-This pattern, subtle errors delivered with fluent confidence, appeared consistently across models and questions.
+Both responses are fluent and historically plausible.
+A reader without domain expertise would have no signal of compromise.
+This pattern---subtle errors delivered with fluent confidence---appeared consistently across models.